-16550 UART - A high speed chip for the ports.
-Although un- as a unit.
-Eight bits are typically connecessary for a mouse, it is required done byte.
-Also called a charfor modems that are 14,400 baud oracter.
+16550 UART - A high speed chip for controlling serial ports.
+Although unnecessary for a mouse, it is required for modems that are 14,400 baud or faster.

-Cache - A process where information ATX - A system board size measuriisg copied from the slower memory approximately 12" x 9.6".
-(DRAM) to the faster memory (SRAM).
-Information that is likely to
+ATX - A system board size measuring approximately 12" x 9.6".

-Asynchronous - Operations that dobe read or edited is stored in the cache not require the clocks of communi-providing significant performance incating devices to be coordinated.
-See creases.
-Synchronous.
+Asynchronous - Operations that do not require the clocks of communicating devices to be coordinated.
+See Synchronous.

-Cache Hit - The percentage of re-Bidirectional Parallel Port- A type of quest for data from memory that can parallel port that can send and receive served from the cache. information.
+Bidirectional Parallel Port - A type of parallel port that can send and receive information.